 Design Educator Profiles

-We are excited to share profile interviews that highlight members of the DEC Community with a focus on featuring the many roles we hold as educators in a variety of institutional settings and job titles.
-In this month’s edition we share a profile of design educator Nida Abdullah.
+We are excited to share profile interviews highlighting members of the DEC Community, focusing on featuring the many roles we hold as educators in various institutional settings and job titles.
+In this month’s edition, we share a profile of design educator Mary Yang.

 What are your goals as a design educator?

-What topic(s) should educators be addressing that are not currently being discussed?
+What topic(s) do you think educators should be addressing that are not currently being discussed in our field?

 How do you continue to grow as a design educator?

 Like many design educators, professional development such as attending conferences, lectures, workshops, and in general learning from others helps me to grow.
 I also value and enjoy growing alongside my students through testing out new projects and experimenting with new ideas and tools.
 My students equally challenge me to get out of my comfort zone and to see new possibilities in graphic design.